 When inspected in detail, it can be seen that there is a difference of about 3 percents between the two methods output for the first diffraction maximum, similarly to the PEC case.
-However, the diffracted intensity is about 0.147 of the incident intensity, which is less than expected (0.178).
+Again we expect that this difference is given by the difference in models - big single calculation has to work with limited source size and repeated calculations work with infinitely periodic field even if they are not infinitely periodic.
+A bigger problem is that the diffracted intensity is about 0.147 of the incident intensity, which is less than expected (the expected value is 0.178).
 Something has to be wrong.